 HELP's risk strategy describes the associated risks of the business strategy, the impact of the risks and how they are managed.
 HELP is, or could be, exposed to numerous risk categories and has prepared individual policies for each risk category.
 These individual risk policies define how HELP measures, monitors and manages each risk category and individual risk tolerance limits.
 The individual policies also consider potential accumulation and interaction of risk.
-Where relevant, the individual policies also consider individual policies also consider for each risks.
+Where relevant, the individual policies also consider indirect effect of risks.